Wheels on Meals: Home release

 On 30 January 2006, DVD was released in a two disc platinum edition at Hong Kong Legends in UK in Region 2.

 Unlike the majority of Chan's later films, the standard DVD release of Wheels on Meals does not contain the usual outtakes over the final credits.
 However, a VHS release of the film did exist in the mid-1980s under the title Spartan X, which has the outtakes intact.

+The 2019 region B blu-ray from Eureka! features the film with 5 different alternate audio track mixes in both English and Cantonese as well as extras that interview Yuen Biao, Stanley Tong and Sammo Hung.

+In 2023, Shout Factory released remastered Blu-rays of Chan's movies with the "Wheels on Meals" movie including a special audio commentary, a documentary entitled "Break-Neck Brilliance: A New Era Of Jackie Chan And Skeleton-Shattering Stunts", outtake footage, the theatrical trailer, and stills gallery.

 Spartan X franchise

 Video games

 The film was adapted into an arcade video game called Spartan X (the film's Japanese title), developed by Irem in 1984.
 It is a loose adaptation of the film's final part, which involves Thomas climbing the castle to rescue Sylvia.
 The game also borrows heavily from the Bruce Lee film Game of Death (1972).
 It was re-titled Kung-Fu Master for Western markets without using the film's license.
 The arcade game laid the foundations for the beat 'em up genre, and inspired Super Mario Bros.
 (1985), Street Fighter (1987), the French film Kung Fu Master (1988), and the Red Ribbon Army saga in the manga and anime series Dragon Ball.